ibambooooo/jna/README.md

 Read the original README.md at README-ORIGINAL.md

 This is a dirty branch to make JNA work on Android while still using Gradle.
+It breaks behaviour for other platforms as the library loading process is tied to Android's Gradle.

 Instructions: